felleg/felleg.gitlab.io-backup/content/posts/20201017-i-love-ereaders.md

 Here are, in my opinion, the only two true cons of E-readers:

-* They are battery-operated
+* They are battery-operated (even if it usually lasts over a week on a single charge)
-* They cannot replace children's books or most educational textbooks.
+* They cannot replace children's books (i.e. toys) or most educational textbooks.

 That's it!
-There's no other real con.
+In my mind, after 5 years of reading exclusively digital versions of books, these are the only cons I can honestly agree with.

+# In conclusion

+I think E-readers are underappreciated.
+To me, they seem like the natural evolution of reading, like Spotify is the natural evolution of the CD player.
+I hope we will see a paradigm shift in the future that will have people realize how convenient they are.

+Books have been around forever.
+They will never go away, however great E-reading technology becomes in the future.
+There are still too many edge cases where a book is simply the right solution to a problem.
+If a future without books is something that scares you, you shouldn't feel pressured to buy physical books in order to prevent it.
+It is just not our responsibility, as consumers.

+Save trees!
+Stop hoarding junk!
+Stay safe, and happy reading! :smile: